 We are required to pay a quarterly commitment fee ranging from 0.25% to 0.50% on the daily unused amount of the commitment under the revolving credit facility based upon the leverage ratio defined in the agreement and certain criteria specified in the agreement.
 We are also required to pay fronting fees and other customary fees for letters of credit issued under the revolving credit facility.
 The interest rate for the revolving credit facility is determined based on a formula using certain market rates.
-No amounts were outstanding under the revolving credit facility as of April 3, 2021 and January 2, 2021.

 On March 19, 2020, we borrowed \$90.0 million under the revolving credit facility of our First Lien Credit Agreement (the "Revolving Credit Facility Loan"), the proceeds of which were to be used as reserve funding for working capital needs as a precautionary measure in light of the economic uncertainty surrounding the COVID-19 pandemic.
 On May 26, 2020, we repaid the Revolving Credit Facility Loan in full.
-As of April 3, 2021, we had \$96.5 million of borrowing capacity available under the revolving credit facility.